MicrosoftDocs/security/zero-trust/data.md

 An information protection strategy needs to encompass your organization's entire digital content.
 As a baseline, you need to define labels, discover sensitive data, and monitor the use of labels and actions across your environment.
 Use of sensitivity labels is discussed at the end of this guide.

+> [!NOTE]
-**Before** many organizations **start the Zero Trust journey**, their data security is characterized by the following:
+> **Before** many organizations **start the Zero Trust journey**, their data security is characterized by the following:
+>

--   Access is governed by perimeter control, not data sensitivity.
+> -   Access is governed by perimeter control, not data sensitivity.
+>

--   Sensitivity labels are applied manually, with inconsistent data classification.
+> -   Sensitivity labels are applied manually, with inconsistent data classification.

 The initial deployment objectives for information protection are:

 1. Defining your organization's label taxonomy.

-2. Defining your organization's information protection features that are in scope for deployment.
+1. Defining your organization's information protection features that are in scope for deployment.

-3. Mapping the features in scope to your project timeline.
+1. Mapping the features in scope to your project timeline.

-4. Reviewing the Microsoft product roadmap to be aware of features that are coming that will align to your organization's information protection journey.
+1. Reviewing the Microsoft product roadmap to be aware of features that are coming that will align to your organization's information protection journey.

 The above activities are consistent for all organizations planning an information protection project, not just those focused on implementing a